 If we lose the battle for truth in our nation, then we have lost the war.
 Whether we are focused on the security and future of our country or the attributes and commandments of the Lord, we must prioritize defending truth and holding accountable the institutions charged with accurately disseminating objective truth.
 It is time we stop ignoring controversies such as how the media covered the recent mass shootings and the changing of the New York Times headline.
 Such controversies are where the battle is being fought.
 It is time that we engage in the battle for truth!

-To better understand how the news media is distorting truth and the spiritual implications of fake news, look for Timothy Zebell’s upcoming book Culture of Lies: Understanding Fake News and Its Spiritual Ramifications.
+To better understand how the news media is distorting truth and the spiritual implications of fake news, read Timothy Zebell’s book Culture of Lies: Understanding Fake News and Its Spiritual Ramifications.

 1. Croft, Jay Deanna Hackney and Eric Levenson.
 “In One Weekend in Chicago, 66 People Were Shot, Including 12 Who Died, Police Say.”
 US.
 CNN, n.d.
 Last updated August 8, 2018, 2:03 p.m., ET. https://www.cnn.com/2018/08/05/us/chicago-weekend-shootings/index.html.

 2. Ngo, Andy.
 “Dayton Shooter Conner Betts May Be Antifa’s First Mass Killer.”
 Opinion.
 New York Post, August 6, 2019, 7:24 p.m. https://nypost.com/2019/08/06/dayton-shooter-may-be-antifas-first-mass-killer/.